Trees for Wet Soil: 10 Species That Thrive Where Others Drown

 - Live Oak (ironically drought-tolerant but drowns in wet soil)

-If you’re not sure about your drainage, do the percolation test: dig a 12-inch-deep hole, fill it with water, and time how long it takes to drain.
+If you’re not sure about your drainage, stick a soil moisture meter into the soil at root depth to see what’s actually happening below the surface.
+You can also do the percolation test: dig a 12-inch-deep hole, fill it with water, and time how long it takes to drain.
 If it takes more than 24 hours, you have poor drainage and need trees from this list.

 How to improve drainage alongside tree planting